 How to Get Rid of Bees

 Due to our dependence on bees and their generally low aggression rates, handling a bee infestation can be a delicate matter.
-The easiest way to get rid of bees is to simply move or remove the bees nest.
+The easiest way to get rid of bees is to simply relocate or remove the bees nest.
 This can be a dangerous job, as you will be threatening the inhabitants of that nest, so always be prepared.

 Always check with your local and state codes, and hire a professional (preferably a beekeeper) if you think your bees might be on a protected list.